Coronavirus and the attendant uncertainty has made family planning more fraught than ever.Alison Gemmill is quoted.

-HPC stimulates and facilitates innovative, impactful research that combines the core strengths in social science, public health, medical science, and biostatistics in emerging areas of population research.
+Hopkins Population Center (HPC) stimulates and facilitates innovative, impactful research that combines the core strengths in social science, public health, medical science, and biostatistics in emerging areas of population research.
 HPC promotes innovative methodology beyond traditional demography to integrate systems science and computational modeling.
 HPC promotes exemplary interdisciplinary research that is translational to inform policy makers, with a priority on the growth of young investigators.
-Our research is rooted in four primary research areas:
+Our research is rooted in three primary research areas:

 Understanding the reason why we can’t hug and touch those we love during the pandemic is one thing.
 Dealing with the effects of that are still proving very difficult for […]